DR.

 Coronary calcium score: the test that changes a decade

-Henrique is 46.
+I saw Henrique a few weeks ago.
+He is 46.
 Engineer, two children, runs on weekends.
 His father had a heart attack at 58.
-He came to the office because his wife insisted — my father's cardiologist said everything was fine with him a year before the heart attack.
+He came to my office because his wife insisted — my father's cardiologist said everything was fine with him a year before the heart attack.
 I want to know what's happening inside me.

 I ordered a coronary calcium score.
 Result: 187.
 Above the 90th percentile for age.